Bike pump tracks

 The Fairview Pump Track is located at the southwest end of Flint Park at 7800 Flint Rd S.E.

 Users are encouraged to use active means of travelling to the park.
-However, there is parking on nearby streets.
+However, there is limited on-site parking and some parking on nearby streets.
 Please do not park in the alley behind Fairview Drive.

-The Parks Foundation, in partnership with The City of Calgary, is building a new pump track in a green space located at 7th Avenue and 20th Street S.E.
-The new pump track is expected to open in fall 2021.
-The park will include two custom-designed asphalt tracks for varying skill levels; one for beginners and the other for more intermediate riders.
-The park will also include benches, a picnic table and fencing around the track.
+The park includes two custom-designed asphalt tracks for varying skill levels; one for beginners and the other for more intermediate riders.
+The park also has benches, a picnic table and fencing around the track.

 How to get there

-The Inglewood bike pump track will be next to 17th Avenue S.E., located on the northeast end of the greenspace.
+The Inglewood bike pump track is located at the northeast end of the greenspace near 7th Avenue and 20th Street S.E.

-The pump track will offer a fun stop for cyclists using the scenic river pathway network.
-Users will be encouraged to find active means to travel to the park.
+The pump track offers a fun stop for cyclists using the scenic river pathway network.
+Users are encouraged to find active means to travel to the park.

 Visitors can park at the Inglewood Wildlands parking lot and cycle 800 metres along the pathway to the pump track.
-There will be limited onsite parking.
+There is some limited onsite parking.

 For more information about pump tracks, please call 311.